hugglesfox/bootlin/README.md

 This should've created `coreboot.rom` which can then be written to your BIOS flash using tools such as `flashrom`.

-## Notes

-- For my thinkpad x230, you must set the me_state in the CMOS flash to disabled (`nvramtool -e me_state=Disabled`) otherwise the embedded controller will refuse to boot the laptop from the ACPI S4 state until it has been fully reset.

 ## Contributing

 Bootlin is licence under the MIT licence.
 All contributions are welcome.